 It’s essential to be able to mix up activities and keep the kids guessing, we know that kids and patience don’t necessarily go hand in hand, as game drives can become tedious for them.
 So, it’s important to know where shorter, kid-centric game drives take place, where they can partake in archery, craft-making and hiking or where they can learn animal tracking techniques among many others; whilst you attend game drives or bring your inner child out and join your young ones.

-The fear of contracting malaria on your African Family Safari should definitely not stop you and from visiting our beautiful continent, however, if you would like to avoid the risk entirely there are excellent malaria-free game reserves in South Africa.
+The fear of contracting malaria on safari should definitely not stop you and from visiting our beautiful continent, however, if you would like to avoid the risk entirely there are excellent malaria-free game reserves in South Africa.
 Sanbona Wildlife Reserve, located just 3 hours from Cape Town, with its strong focus on conservation is one of our favorites.
 The Gondwana Family Lodge, resembling a typical thatched Karoo homestead, is absolutely perfect for your family.
-Their ‘kids on safari’ program includes exciting activities, interactive welcome packs and child minding services on request.
+Their ‘kids on safari’ program includes exciting activities, interactive welcome packs and childminding services on request.
 The most enticing thing is that they are extremely flexible and will go out of their way to make sure you and your family are happy and well looked after.

 Recall the last outing you had with your kids?
 You probably took everything you may have needed and even more of what you didn’t.
-You don’t want to be lugging around a lot of extra weight on this African Family Safari so a little planning can go a long way.
-Furthermore, if we’ll be booking your chartered flights in between destinations, there are luggage restrictions.
+You don’t want to be lugging around a lot of extra weight on a family safari so a little planning can go a long way.
+Furthermore, if we’ll be booking your chartered flights between destinations, there are luggage restrictions.
 Generally, this is a 20kg weight limit per person in a soft bag.

-The reality of an African Family Safari is that you may spend time waiting, with little activity, to spot animals.
+The reality of a safari is that you may spend time waiting, with little activity, to spot animals.
 Whilst many of us could stare over the savannahs, oceans, deserts, plains, lakes or forests into the distance pondering the meaning of life for hours, children may not be quite as interested.
-The first thing to do is to try manage their expectations and, after this fails, bring out the colouring books, animal checklists, animal and bird books or even an iPod.
+The first thing to do is to try to manage their expectations and, after this fails, bring out the colouring books, animal checklists, animal and bird books or even an iPod.
 This should keep them absorbed whilst you keep your eyes on a watering-hole or the treetops for an elusive leopard.

 Get in touch with our expert consultants to discuss African family travel.